zone117x/DirtyText/README.md

 DirtyText
 =========

-Custom atomic text-blocks inside an editable text box.
+Use styled atomic text-blocks inside an editable text box.
+These text-blocks behave like single characters when using the text area.